vanGoghhh/tp/docs/team/breadpeanutbutter.md

 * **Project management**:
   * In charge of looking after code quality and ensuring adherence to coding standards such as SLAP and KISS principles
+  * Regularly reviewed pull requests to ensure good code quality and coding standards
-  * Active usage of issue tracker to track, complete and assign tasks
+  * Actively used issue tracker to track, complete and assign tasks

 * **Enhancements to existing features**:
   * Modified AddressBookParser class of AB3 to be able to parse new commands of CANdidates